 Children's Hospital is part of the UPMC family.

 Newborns and babies with neurological problems have needs that differ from those of older children.
-The Division of Newborn Medicine is a referral center for the tri-state area and works closely with Children’s Hospital of Pittsburgh of UPMC’s Neonatal Neurocritical Care Unit (NICU) and the NICU at Magee-Womens Hospital of UPMC to offer newborns research-based, high-quality care.
+The Division of Newborn Medicine is a referral center for the tri-state area and works closely with UPMC Children’s Hospital of Pittsburgh’s Neonatal Neurocritical Care Unit (NICU) and the NICU at UPMC Magee-Womens Hospital to offer newborns research-based, high-quality care.

 Newborns’ bodies are still adjusting to the world, and birth defects or trauma can cause a unique set of challenges.
 The Brain Care Institute has a multidisciplinary team dedicated to newborns with neurologic issues — one of only three of its kind in the country.